sagemathinc/cocalc-doc/source/snippets.rst

 Regarding the content of the notebooks, the first cell must be a Markdown title header, i.e., # Title.
 The next cells should be alternating between Markdown (with a 2nd level header, i.e., ## Snippet Name and a description) and followed at least one line of explanatory text and one or more code cells.
 The language of the snippet notebook must match the language of your notebook in order to see the snippets!
 Include one snippet in each notebook.

-Also, at least for now, there cannot be spaces in the path or filename of the snippets notebooks.
+_NOTE:_ Spaces are not allowed in the path or filename of the snippets notebooks.

 .. figure:: img/snippets/custom-snippets.png
      :width: 65%
      :align: center

-     adding custom Snippets for Jupyter Notebooks
+     adding custom Snippets in a project